ubclaunchpad/LP-website/GettingStarted/CodeOfConduct.md

 All members must agree to and abide by the following policies:
 * Attend meetings every week for 4 hours
 * Treat everyone in Launch Pad with respect.
-* Complete the ticket(s) assigned to you each week.
+* Complete the ticket(s) assigned to you each week, to the best of your ability.
 * If you have to miss a meeting or can't complete a ticket, let your team lead know a week in advance.
 * Be available on Slack throughout the week, responding to messages within 24 hours.